It's Rush Limbaugh with half my brain tied behind my back.

 What do you think?

-Rush, I I will leave the motives to people smarter than me, but I can tell you he's a product of an American and global economic or in educational system that doesn't teach people how economics works.
+Rush, I will leave the motives to people smarter than me, but I can tell you he's a product of an American and global economic or educational system that doesn't teach people how economics works.

-When the nineteen nineties, early part, I had an opportunity to take Soviet company personnel around the United States, and we visited grocery stores and neighborhoods and big box retailers, and without exception, those people left this country saying government is the problem, not the solution.
+In the 1990s, the early part, I had an opportunity to take Soviet company personnel around the United States, and we visited grocery stores and neighborhoods and big box retailers.

 And it wasn't long after that that Glasnost and Perestroika failed and the Soviet Union imploded.

-And that's imported because socialism slash communism don't work.
+It imploded because socialism/slash communism don't work.

-What you have is a system that demotivates productive behavior, it institutionalizes poverty like we've seen in this country since the late nineteen sixties.
+It institutionalizes poverty like we've seen in this country since the late 1960s.

 He's right.

-He is right, in fact, expressed as a percentage, it's the same.
+In fact, expressed as a percentage, it's the same.

 After all of these trillions, after all these trillions of transfer payments, the percentages of people in poverty are the same.

-Now, we define poverty pretty high.
+Now, we define poverty pretty high, but still, everything's relative.

-But still, everything's relative, and the way we define it has been pretty constant over the years, and you are exactly right.
+And the way we define it has been pretty constant over the years.

-The war on poverty, the great, the great whatever, whatever society, none of it.
+The war on poverty, the great whatever, whatever society, none of it, none of it has worked.

 Not one liberal program has worked.